Skip to content

 Cough and sneeze into a paper tissue or the crook of your arm (You can spread viruses by blowing your nose, sneezing, spitting and coughing, so please follow the social distancing rules to reduce or avoid the risk of transmission can all spread viruses if you don’t follow the rules.).

-If you experience symptoms, stay in your student’s lodge room or hotel room until you are without symptoms.
+If you experience symptoms, stay in your student’s lodge or hotel room until you are without symptoms.

 4. Measures to exclude persons who show symptoms and/or who are infected (quarantine and isolation)